-- 1 Create an invoice using an estimate.
+- Create an invoice using an estimate.
 You can do this by opening an estimate (Customers > Create Estimate) and clicking Create Invoice.
 Or create an invoice (Customers > Create Invoice) and choose a customer name that you've created an estimate for. - 2 Tell QuickBooks what you want to include on the invoice, and click OK: - Remaining amounts on the estimate.
 QuickBooks creates an invoice for the full unpaid amount on the estimate.
 QuickBooks copies all the information on the estimate to an invoice.
-You can then edit the invoice or you can change the invoice to a progress invoice by clicking Progress Invoicing on the invoice.

-- A percentage of the estimate.
+You can then edit the invoice or you can change the invoice to a progress invoice by clicking Progress Invoicing on the invoice. - A percentage of the estimate.
 Enter how much of the estimate you want to include on the invoice.
-For example, if you created an estimate for \$1,000, and you want to invoice for the job in four equal phases, enter 25 in the percentage field. - Only certain items or different percentage for each item.
-Choose this option to highly customize the amounts that you want to include on the invoice.
+For example, if you created an estimate for \$1,000, and you want to invoice for the job in

+- customize the amounts that you want to include on the invoice.
 You'll find out how to do this in the next step.
 For example, you've created an estimate for \$1,000.
 You finished the first phase of the job and you want to invoice for 100% of items related to the first phase, but don't want to invoice for anything else at this time.
 When you select this option, a window appears in which you can select the items you want include on the invoice and indicate the amounts or percentages for each item. - 3 Specify the amounts you want to include on the invoice, and click OK.
 The amounts shown are based on what you told QuickBooks you wanted to do in the previous step.
 You can change any of the amounts on the invoice here, but not any of the amounts on the original estimate.
 Use the check boxes at the bottom of the window to show more detail such as the quantity/rate and percentages.

 This completes one invoice in the series of invoices you are sending your customer.
 To create the next progress invoice for this job, start with Step 1.
 The next invoice picks up where you left off with the remaining amount on the estimate.